Updated: Nov 19, 2022

 Statistics & Further Reasons to Quit

 A good read about the harmful practices of social media is Jaron Lanier's “Ten Reasons To Delete Your Social Media Accounts Right Now”, where he introduces the concept of “BUMMER,” which stands for “Behavior of Users Modified and Made into an Empire for Rent.”
-Basically what BUMMER means is that the platforms who use this practice use behavior modification to keep us glued to the platform for as long as possible and "rent" out our attention to advertisers in order to show more targeted ads.
+Basically what BUMMER means is that the platforms who use this practice use behavior modification to keep us glued to the platform for as long as possible and "rent" out our attention to advertisers to show more targeted ads.
 Lanier has worked in the tech industry in Silicon Valley for years and has quite the interesting points and insights to make on how social media affects our society.

 Did you know that globally as of 2021 people spend an average of 2 hours and 23 minutes per day using social media and messaging apps?
 That's over 16 hours per week, or 2.78 days per month, and 33.36 days per year just on social media!